WiresWare/wire_dart/README.md

 ```

 ### WireData:
-WireData is a data container to changes of which anyone can subscribe/unsubscribe.
+It is a data container to changes of which anyone can subscribe/unsubscribe.
 It's associated with param - string key.
 WireData can't be null and Wire.data(param, value) will always return WireData instance.
 Initial value will has null value if not present in the Wire.data call
 ```
 WireData subscribe(Object scope, WireDataListener listener) WireData unsubscribe(Object scope, [WireDataListener listener])